brodyking/Openchan/README.md

 # Openchan 💬
 A modern take on imageboard software.

+> [!NOTE]
+> If you are looking for the classic version with no database, look at the [v1 branch](https://github.com/brodyking/Openchan/tree/v1)

 ## Requires
 - PHP (8+)